 Bike is Best’s insights provide a starkly different view into the costs of our continuing car dependency – and it’s bleak.
 It concludes that car dependency is a self-sustaining machine.
 This machine finds drivers spending up to a fifth of their pre-tax income on running a car as lack of infrastructure deters people from cycling.
 The crux of the matter is that if more people started cycling, then there would be a demand for better cycle-friendly infrastructure.
 But with roads incompatible for cyclists, will this demand ever come to be?

-If the UK adopted the Dutch way of commuting – with one in five people cycling to work – it would reduce CO2 emissions by at least 1500 tonnes per year on average.
+In the Netherlands, one in five people cycle to work.
+If the UK adopted the Dutch way of commuting, we would reduce CO2 emissions by approximately 1500 tonnes per year.
 Not to mention the significant health benefits which will reduce pressure on the NHS.
 Physical inactivity currently costs the NHS about £1bn each year, rising to some £7.4bn each year when costs to wider society are included.